 Mulching grass clippings in the garden has several advantages.
 You can spread it around crops in the vegetable garden or any plant area to suppress weeds, retain moisture, and nourish the soil.

-Furthermore, grass clippings mulch serve as a supplemental fertilizer.
+Furthermore, grass clippings used as mulch serve as supplemental fertilizer.
 It also keeps some pests at bay.

 How to Prepare and Store Grass Clippings